Asian black bear: Feeding

-Asian black bears are omnivorous, and will feed on insects, beetle larvae, invertebrates, termites, grubs, carrion, bees, eggs, garbage, mushrooms, grasses, bark, roots, tubers, fruits, nuts, seeds, honey, herbs, acorns, cherries, dogwood, and grain.
-Although herbivorous to a greater degree than brown bears, and more carnivorous than American black bears, Asian black bears are not as specialized in their diet as giant pandas are: while giant pandas depend on a constant supply of low calorie, yet abundant foodstuffs, Asian black bears are more opportunistic and have opted for a nutritional boom-or-bust economy.
-They thus gorge themselves on a variety of seasonal high calorie foods, storing the excess calories as fat, and then hibernate during times of scarcity.
-Asian black bears will eat pine nuts and acorns of the previous year in the April–May period.
-In times of scarcity, they enter river valleys to gain access to hazelnuts and insect larvae in rotting logs.
-From mid-May through late June, they will supplement their diet with green vegetation and fruit.
-Through July to September, they will climb trees to eat bird cherries, pine cones, vines and grapes.
-On rare occasions they will eat dead fish during the spawning season, though this constitutes a much lesser portion of their diet than in brown bears.
+The Asian black bear is omnivorous and feeds on insects, beetle larvae, invertebrates, termites, grubs, carrion, bees, eggs, garbage, mushrooms, grasses, bark, roots, tubers, fruits, nuts, seeds, honey, herbs, acorns, cherries, dogwood and grain.
+It eats pine nuts and acorns of the previous year in the April–May period.
+In times of scarcity, it enters river valleys to gain access to hazelnuts and insect larvae in rotting logs.
+From mid-May through late June, it supplement its diet with green vegetation and fruit.
+Through July to September, it climbs trees to eat bird cherries, pine cones, vines and grapes.
+On rare occasions, it eats dead fish during the spawning season, though this constitutes a much lesser portion of its diet.
 In the 1970s, Asian black bears were reported to kill and eat Hanuman langurs in Nepal.
-They appear to be more carnivorous than most other bears, including American black bears, and will kill ungulates with some regularity, including domestic livestock.
-Wild ungulate prey can include muntjacs, serow, takin, malayan tapir wild boar and adult water buffaloes, which they kill by breaking their necks.
+Although herbivorous to a greater degree than the brown bear, and more carnivorous than the American black bear, the Asian black bear is not as specialized but more opportunistic, gorging on a variety of seasonal high calorie foods, storing the excess calories as fat, and then hibernates during times of scarcity.
+It also kills ungulates with some regularity, including domestic livestock.
+Wild ungulate prey can include muntjacs, serow, takin, Malayan tapir wild boar and adult water buffaloes, which it kills by breaking their necks.

+Black bears in Japan, specifically, are reported as mainly eating acorns throughout the year and having similar caloric fluctuations.
+Their energy balance declines from May to June, rises again in August through October, and declines once more in November.
+Male and female bears both have a higher energy balance in good mast years rather than poor mast years.
+Moreover, during a poor mast year, male bears' energy intake will become negative in February during their hibernation period, and will not exceed zero until August, even if they can begin feeding earlier in the year.